-Establishing a unique position in the market is important.
-How can the venture be differentiated from its competitors?
-What are the two or three of a product's attributes that define the essence of what the product is and what separates it from its competitors.
+- Positioning - Differentiates a firm from its competitors. - Two or three of its product's attributes that define the essence of what the product is and what separates it from its competitors.

+Key Marketing issues- Establishing a Brand

-Establishing a brand is another key marketing issue.
-A brand is the set of attributes that people associated with a company.
-A brand can have positive attributes like: trustworthy, dependable, or easy to deal with.
-A brand can also have negative attributes such as: cheap, unreliable, or difficult to deal with.
+- A brand is the set of attributes that people associated with a company.

-How can you establish a brand?
-To start, choose a name that is easy to remember.
-Create a logo symbolizing your business.
-Create a brand personality.
-Communicate your brand to your target market.
+- Positive attributes:

+- trustworthy, dependable, or easy to deal with.

+- Negative attributes:

+- cheap, unreliable, or difficult to deal with.

+- How to establish brands?

+- Choose a name easy to remember

+- Create a logo symbolizing your business

+- Create a brand personality

+- Communicate to your target market

-And most importantly: ensure that the product and services that you deliver reinforce the positive aspects of your brand.
-One of the funnier stories in branding is the 1962 car model that General Motors named the "Nova."
-Unfortunately, this is pronounced almost the same as the Spanish for "no go."
-That is not a brand you want for any car you are trying to sell.
+- And most importantly: ensure that the product and services that you deliver reinforce the positive aspects of your brand.

+Brand Identity
-The point of a brand is to be able to quickly, reliably, and accurately convey to the public the key characteristics of your product and/or service - Brand Identity.
-Some confuse prestige with brand.
-Prestige is an aspect of brand but is not synonymous with brand.
-For example: If I am traveling on a long trip auto trip in unfamiliar territory with my children or grandchildren, I may seek out McDonalds (or some other national fast food brand) for dinner to ensure that I get reasonable quality food, served in clean surroundings, and with a menu of items that I know the children will like.
-If I am in Boston with other adults and planning to have dinner, I have never considered McDonald's but often select Legal Seafood.

-In both cases, the brand is an accurate indication to what the customer expects and both brands are very valuable.
-Most would say that Legal Seafood is the more prestigious brand, but which is the more valuable brand?
-It is McDonalds with an annual revenue of ~\$28 Billion and 440,000 employees.
-Legal Seafood has annual revenue of ~\$200 million with 4,000 employees.
+- The point of a brand is to quickly, reliably, and accurately convey to the public the key characteristics of your product and/or service. - Some confuse prestige with brand.
+Prestige is an aspect of brand, but is not synonymous with brand.
+For example: - If I am traveling on a long trip auto trip in unfamiliar territory with my children or grandchildren, I may seek out McDonalds (or some other national fast food brand) for dinner to ensure that I get reasonable quality food, served in clean surroundings, and with a menu of items that I know the children will like. - If I am in Boston with other adults and planning to have dinner, I have never considered McDonald's but often select Legal Seafood. - In both cases, the brand is an accurate indication to what the customer expects and both brands are very valuable. - Most would say that Legal Seafood is the more prestigious brand, but which is the more valuable brand? - McDonalds: Annual Rev. = ~\$28 Billion.
+440,000 employees - Legal Seafood: Annual Revenue = ~\$200 million.
+4,000 employees; >

-If it isn't fresh, it isn't Legal!
+If it isn't fresh, it isn't Legal! "